FHantke/brave-browser-wiki/Missing-release-note-labels.md

 # Proper titles

-Something close tot he issue title will be used in release notes.
+Something close to the issue title will be used in release notes.
 You can see release notes here: https://github.com/brave/brave-browser/blob/master/CHANGELOG_DESKTOP.md

 The issue title do not need to contain the prefix word like "Added", "Updated", "Fixed".